wenlab-2023/wenlab-2023.github.io/content/authors/Hoa/_index.md

 title: Viet Thai Hoa Nguyen

 # Full Name (for SEO)
-first_name: Hoa
+first_name: Viet Thai Hoa
 last_name: Nguyen

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ph.D.
-Student
+role: PhD Student in Mechanical Engineering, Exp.
+May 2028

 # Organizations/Affiliations
 organizations: